ChrisFairless/nccs-supply-chain/README.md

 * copy your aws credentials and config into the vm's ~/.aws folder the credentials should have an aws_access_key_id and aws_secret_access_key parameters the config should have the default region specified.
-Same for .venv file.
+Same for .env file.

 * install and login into docker with `docker auth login`